pivotrooky/pivotrooky/README.md

-Backend engineer with a background in film scoring and piano.
+Senior backend engineer with 5+ years of experience building and scaling systems across fintech, logistics, and edtech.
+Comfortable owning features end-to-end from architecture through production, with growing experience in experimentation, analytics infrastructure, and product metrics.

 ## Contact Me: